 Our thanks goes to Donegal County Council who shortlisted us for the Fund and to the Heritage Council who have been of great support and funding over the past nine years.

 We must also thank our hard working committee and the supportive landowners and also the local community and wider diaspora who have been generous in their support and contributions to the wider projects.

 Kilbarron Church is situated just off the road between Ballyshannon and Rossnowlagh.
 It was founded by St Barrainn in the 7th Century who was a kinsman of St Columcille.
 The ancient church gives its name to the ecclesiastical parish of Kilbarron of both Catholic and Church of Ireland.

-Bridget Brennan, a graduate from Sligo IT in Applied Archeology, made a study of the ruins and their surrounds.
+Around a 1km from the Castle lies the ruins of the old church for the parish of Kilbarron.
+These ruins, once dedicated to St. Barron, may stand on the site of the original 6th Century Church.Bridget Brennan, a graduate from Sligo IT in Applied Archeology, made a study of the ruins and their surrounds.
 Here is an extract of that work.

 Kilbarron Church is a small ruinous edifice in the townland of Kilbarron approximately four kilometres north west of Ballyshannon, County Donegal.
 It has been variously dated from the 14th to the 16th century and it thought to have been built by the O’Clearys who were historians to the O’Donnells.
 The church may have been built as a re-dedication to St Barron as it is situated on the site where an earlier 6th century church may have stood.
-It is also situated within an area that would have been a politically contested landscape as far back as the Neolithic, considering its strategic position as a fording point and a boundary between the west and north west of Ireland.Landscape Analysis of Kilbarron Church and the Surrounding Area.
+It is also situated within an area that would have been a politically contested landscape as far back as the Neolithic, considering its strategic position as a fording point and a boundary between the west and north west of Ireland.